Resources

 FIRE Checklist: How to retire early

 Dream of retiring early?
-In your forties or even maybe even as early as your thirties?
-Millions of people all over the world are following the FIRE method which is an extreme saving and investment plan.
+In your forties or even as early as your thirties?
+Millions of people worldwide are following the FIRE (Financial Independence, Retire Early) method, a rigorous savings and investment plan.

-Retirement is not all about a certain age— but a financial number that you can live on.
+Retirement is not solely about a specific age, but rather a financial threshold that allows you to live comfortably.
 No law states you must work until you’re 65.
 That’s a total myth, so why not change your life now?

-FIRE investors’ main aim is to save as much of their annual income as possible in working years, thus hoping to attain financial independence and maintain that for the rest of their life—aka retirement.
+FIRE investors’ main aim is to save as much of their annual income as possible during their working years, thereby hoping to attain financial independence and maintain it for the rest of their lives, also known as retirement.

 Ready to dive in?